 I have a Bachelors of Architecture from Pratt Institute – and although I chose not follow a traditional career path in architecture, I greatly value my experience in architecture.
 In many ways, studying architectural design boils down to learning how to solve problems with constraints – with the tools and pedagogy directly applying to several parallel creative fields.

 I created an original product line of 24 custom designed and printed emoji.
 These highly customizable products were produced on demand and frequently were branded for event giveaways.
-These were made just for fun, but ended up generation nearly $100,000 in revenue with no paid marketing.
-Based on their success, I considered marketing these products more aggressively, but decided not to.
-I’d rather continue to make things rather than being in the unauthorized emoji manufacturing business.
+These were made just for fun, but actually ended up generation nearly $100,000 in revenue with no paid marketing.
+Based on their success, I considered marketing these products more aggressively, but decided I didn’t really want to be in the unauthorized emoji manufacturing business.

 Biggie Bank.
 Mo’ money, mo’ problems.
 Notorious P.I.G.
 A friend and I came up with this idea and I decided to make it.

 I designed a set of 24 NYC neighborhood iPhone cases.
 This is the “Chelsea” case.

 Custom wall-mounted keyholder: Modeled in Maya and 3D printed in black PLA plastic.

 I designed and fabricated this bowtie for CFDA award winning studio, Public School NYC.
 Carmelo Anthony wore this at the Met Gala.
 Nas got a white one.

 3D Printed and fabricated custom typography for a Montefiore commercial.
 Printed in black ABS plastic with acrylic supports.